sockeqwe/mosby/first-app.md

 }
 {% endhighlight %}

-The idea is that we assign each view a unique id.
-With this id we can find the corresponding Presenter in `presenterMap`.
-If no Presenter is available, then we create a new one and put it into the `presenterMap`.
+We assign each view a unique id.
+With this id we can find the presenter in `presenterMap`.
+If no presenter is available, then we create a new one and put it into the `presenterMap`.
 The view's unique id is stored into the views bundle.
-That way you would be able to have retaining Presenters for Activities and non retaining Fragments as well.
+That way you would be able to have retaining presenters for Activities and non retaining Fragments as well.
 So why this is not the default implementation of Mosby?
 The problem with that approach is memory management.
 When does a Presenter gets removed from this map?
 If Presenter never gets removed does it cause memory leaks?
 Usually presenters are lightweight objects but most of the time they are a callback for an async running thread.
 To avoid memory leaks this is not the default strategy in Mosby.
 You could also implement an  `ActivityMvpDelegate` that stores the Presenters state in a `Bundle` (like Mortar does, in combination with dagger scopes).
 So you see: Mosby offers a flexible scaffold and a default implementation that match the most scenarios.
 However, Mosby is customizable for edge cases.